The Imposter Syndrome Intensive for Therapists in Private Practice

 • This intensive is designed for therapists in private practice who are experiencing imposter syndrome that’s affecting how they run their business, show up clinically, or both.

-You’re probably a good fit if you can point to specific ways it's showing up: you’re undercharging and you know it, you avoid visibility opportunities like posting on social media, networking, or speaking at events, you over-prepare for sessions with certain clients, you second-guess clinical decisions you’re actually confident about, or you’ve been sitting on a business move (raising rates, niching down, launching something new) because something keeps holding you back.
+It’s helpful if you can point to specific ways it's showing up: you’re undercharging and you know it, you avoid visibility opportunities like posting on social media, networking, or speaking at events, you over-prepare for sessions with certain clients, you second-guess clinical decisions you’re actually qualified to make, or you’ve been sitting on a business move (raising rates, leaving insurance, niching down, launching something new) because something keeps holding you back.

 You don’t need to know exactly where it comes from or have a specific memory in mind.
-Part of our work together is identifying the root cause.
-But you do need to want it resolved, not just understood better.
+(This is a big difference between ART and EMDR.)
+Part of what we’ll do during the intensive is identify the root cause.
+But you do need to actually want it resolved, not just understood better.

-If you’re still not sure, reach out anyway and we can figure it out together in a quick conversation.
+If you’re still not sure if you’re a good fit, reach out and we can figure it out together in a quick conversation.

 • ART uses bilateral eye movements to help activate your brain’s natural processing mechanisms while you focus on a memory, sensation, or symptom.
 When you experience something profound, traumatic, or formative, your brain sometimes stores it in a way that keeps triggering present-day reactions, like imposter syndrome.
 The eye movements, combined with guided visualization, help your brain reprocess and store the memory in the past where it belongs without the emotional charge that keeps it activated as imposter syndrome.

-• That's okay, we don’t need you to have it all figured out before we start.
+• That’s okay, we don’t need you to have it all figured out before we start.
 Part of the work is identifying the specific targets together.
-That said, this works best when you can point to how it’s showing up in your life, even if you’re not sure why.
+That said, this works best when you can point to how it’s showing up in your life and your practice, even if you’re not sure why.

 • Your success comes from your intelligence, skills, and work ethic, not from your imposter syndrome.
 The anxiety and self-doubt are actually performance drains, not performance enhancers.